Code-Institute-Submissions/pawoods-project4/README.md

 add if statement to settings.py to check if 'DATABASE_URL' in os.environ and if so, use the DATABASE_URL variable from the environiment.

-### Heroku
+#### Heroku
 Creat app as previously, connect through github to the repo from which you want to build the app.
 Add config vars of Stripe; STRIPE_WH_SECRET, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY and DATABASE_URL for the db created in the last section.
 From the terminal - Heroku login - confirm in browser heroku confi:set DISABLE_COLLECTSTATIC = 1 --app herokuappname
-Add heroku app name to ALLOWED_HOSTS variable in settings.py commit and push changes and then push to heroku with git push heroku main - initialise the app if created on the website with heroku git:remote -a herokuappname generate a django secret key, save to the confi vars in heroku as SECRET_KEY and change the settings.py file to get from the environment and default to empty string
+Add heroku app name to ALLOWED_HOSTS variable in settings.py commit and push changes and then push to heroku with git push heroku main - initialise the app if created on the website with heroku git:remote -a herokuappname generate a django secret key, save to the config vars in heroku as SECRET_KEY and change the settings.py file to get from the environment and default to empty string once deployed, you will need to set development to tru in the development environemt, either through environment variables or exporting the variable

-### Stripe
+#### Stripe
 Sign up for account
 verify account from account verification email click developers option and API Keys tab to find stripe public key and secret key
 - These can be saved in environemt variable in a developement environment on in an env.py file, within the environment, they can also be exported using the command export ~VARIABLE NAME~=~kay value~
 - Run server in the development environment and copy the URL
 - in the Webhooks tabs in stripe, click add enpoint, paste the environment URL in and select all events.
 Once created, the signing secret can be revealed and copdied into the environment with the export command or directly into environment variable as STRIPE_WH_SECRET

+#### AWS
+Sign up for account on free tier navigate to the S3 product and create a new bucket, mimicking the name of the project for ease of use.

+#### Email
+To connect to real emails, you will need to connect to an email account and create and app password, for this project, I have done this with Gmail as outlined in the steps below:
+Sign into Gmail or sign up for afree account.
+Access the settings mennu and set up 2-Step verification Once completed, you can access a setting to create App Passwords, which can be added to the environment variables along with the email account which will then be picked up by the settings in settings.py (Gmail)

 ## Credits